huangje1/Super-Smash-Elections/README.md

 # SuperSmashPrez for hackBCA III
+Team name: Somnus Privatur (Latin)

-Jenny Huang, Shoji Moto, Brian Lee, Rohan Khajuria Team name:
+Team Members: Jenny Huang, Shoji Moto, Brian Lee, Rohan Khajuria

 #Title: Super Smash Brothers - Presidential version
 Using politicians as replacement for characters in Super Smash Brothers with new powers and attacks.